JeffreyBenjaminBrown/hode/docs/order.md

 But to break the cycle, we need to delete one of those relationships.
 So let's find some of them.
-Move the cursor to the first instance of the expression `b`, and unfold the host relationships that contain it:
+Move the cursor to the first instance of the expression `b`, and unfold the host relationships that contain it.
+The viewtree should now look something like the following:

 ```
 4  _  _